scottwater/resque_mail_queue/readme.md

 ## Why use this instead of ResqueMailer

 I initially started using [ResqueMailer](https://github.com/zapnap/resque_mailer) and it worked well.
-However, I preferred being more explicit (and simple) on when emails where being sent asynchronously (by calling enqueue).
+However, I preferred being more explicit (and simple) on when emails were sent asynchronously (by calling enqueue).

 More clearly, if ResqueMailer works for you and you like it, stick with it.